Learn how long it takes to register as a patent attorney and how much it costs.

 - Pay the registration fee

-You'll need to pay a registration fee when you submit your application.
-If you intend to also register as a trade marks attorney in the same application, you'll need to pay the cost of dual registration.
+A fee is payable to IP Australia when you submit your application for registration.
+If you intend to also register as a trade marks attorney, you'll need to pay for that registration too.

 |Patent attorney registration